EnochChuang/Transmon-Coupled-to-a-Resonator/README.md

 This project aims to investigate :

-- How can we observe "avoided crossing" in spectrums of transmon and fluxonium qubits when a qubit is coupled with a resonator
+- How can we observe "avoided crossing" in spectrums of transmon qubits when a qubit is coupled with a resonator
 - How excitation changes between the resonator and the qubit when a qubit is coupled with a resonator

 ---